 While SCC is the lead authority for the OPE programme in Somerset, individual projects are defined by the relevant public sector partners, which include

 - Mendip, Sedgemoor, South Somerset and West Somerset District Councils, and Taunton Deane Borough Council

 - Devon and Somerset Fire and Rescue Service

 - Somerset Clinical Commissioning Group (CCG)

 - Department for Work and Pensions (Job Centre Plus)

 The business planning and project activities completed so far have estimated Somerset will benefit by potential savings of £12.6m on running costs across the partnership organisations, as well as improved access to services for Somerset residents.

-In the One Public Estate Programme in Somerset, we are looking at six towns where projects are either being considered (at feasibility stage) or have their business cases at the review stage (see our 'Your OPE questions answered' document for descriptions of the full OPE Partnership Business Case Approach.
+The One Public Estate Programme in Somerset is focused on the following towns where projects are either being considered (at feasibility stage) or have their business cases at the review stage (see our 'Your OPE questions answered' document for descriptions of the full OPE Partnership Business Case Approach.